²»Á¼Ñо¿Ëù¹Ù·½

 • Attacks are in one area, making it difficult to spread the risk and increasing the chance of insurance company bankruptcies.

-As such, terrorism coverage was an that was covered in most standard all-risk commercial and homeowners policies before the Sept.
-11, 2001, attack.
+As such, terrorism coverage was an that was covered in most standard all-risk commercial and homeowners policies prior to the attacks on September 11, 2001.

-The Insurance Information Institute (III) estimates that the 9/11 attacks cost the insurance industry (in 2019 dollars) in losses, making it the most expensive terrorist incident in U.S. history, as well as one of the largest single insured loss events in history.
+The Insurance Information Institute (III) estimates that the 9/11 attacks cost the insurance industry (in 2024 dollars) in losses, making it the most expensive terrorist incident ever to occur in the U.S., as well as one of the largest single insured loss events in history.
 Reinsurers covered about two-thirds of the losses.
 A breakdown of the losses by specifics includes 33% for business interruption, while 30% included property losses, including the World Trade Center towers.
 Workers’ compensation, life, health, airline liability, and general liability insurance lines billions of dollars in claims.

-After the massive financial losses from the 9/11 attack, reinsurers severely cut back on their terrorism coverage or stopped offering it altogether, putting a strain on U.S. insurers’ ability to cover the risk.
+After the massive financial losses from the 9/11 attacks, reinsurers severely cut back on their terrorism coverage or stopped offering it altogether, straining U.S. insurers’ ability to cover the risk.
 As a result, the companies that continued to offer terrorism coverage charged exorbitant premiums, making terrorism insurance unaffordable and unattainable for many.

-Fearing future terrorism losses were unsustainable and uncertain of the large-scale risk, insurers defined terrorism as an uninsurable risk.
+Fearing the uncertainty of large-scale risk and the unsustainability of future terrorism losses, insurers defined terrorism as an uninsurable risk.
 In October 2001, the Insurance Services Office (ISO) for permission to exclude terrorism from all commercial insurance coverage.
 Ultimately, with the stipulation that workers’ compensation insurance be excluded from the provision.
-Some terrorism coverage remained available in California, Florida, Georgia, New York, and Texas, as these states the changes to commercial policies.
-As a result of the terrorism exclusion, very few companies had protection against a terrorist attack a year after the 9/11 attacks.
+Some terrorism coverage did remain available in California, Florida, Georgia, New York, and Texas, even though these states did not approve the changes to commercial policies.
+As a result of the terrorism exclusion, very few companies had protection against terrorist actions in the year following the 9/11 attacks.

 The 2019 Reauthorization of TRIA